Post-Operative Atelectasis

 Management

 The most effective treatments for atelectasis are deep breathing exercises and chest physiotherapy.
 This ensures that the airways are opened maximally and coughing can be performed effectively.
+As an adjunct, ensure that the patient has adequate pain control to allow them to deep breathe.

-If no significant improvement is seen following physiotherapy, bronchoscopy may be required to aid in suctioning out pulmonary secretions, however is not routinely performed.
+If no significant improvement is seen following physiotherapy, bronchoscopy may be required to aid in suctioning out pulmonary secretions, however it is not routinely performed.

 Prevention

 All patients who have undergone major surgery should be referred to receive chest physiotherapy as a preventative measure.
 This has been shown to significantly reduce the risk of developing atelectasis.
+Patients should undertake regular deep breathing exercises or use devices such as an incentive spirometer.

 Cochrane Review suggested that postoperative continuous positive airway pressure (CPAP) may reduce the risks of postoperative atelectasis, pneumonia, and requiring reintubation.
 However, its effect on mortality, hypoxia or invasive ventilation is uncertain.